-Trust-Based Relational Intervention® (TBRI®) is a care model designed to help meet relational and developmental needs of children and youth impacted by trauma.
+We were made for relationships, and the fundamental one in a child’s life is family.
+Children need to know that they are safe, secured, valued, and loved, yet key developmental and relational needs are oftentimes overlooked with traditional parenting models.
+The truth is, connection builds trust, and trust builds healthy relationships.
+Trust-Based Relational Intervention® (TBRI) is a care model designed to help meet relational and developmental needs of children and teens impacted by trauma.
 TBRI considers the whole child—his or her brain, biology, behavior, body, and beliefs—and provides parents and caregivers with practical tools and insight to help their child(ren) reach his or her highest potential.
 And, perhaps most integral, TBRI has connection at its core—the truth that connection builds trust, and trust builds healthy relationships.

 Developed by Dr. Karyn Purvis and Dr. David Cross of the Karyn Purvis Institute of Child Development (KPICD) at TCU, the TBRI model is built upon three guiding principles:

-With connection at the core of TBRI, the goal is to build trusting relationships that help children and youth feel valued, cared for, safe, and connected.
+With connection at the core of TBRI, the goal of TBRI Connecting Principles is to build trusting relationships that help children and youth feel valued, cared for, safe, and connected.
 Disarming fear and building trust greatly increase the capacity for connection, growth, and learning.

 Secure Attachment Says: